ac12644/SmartContract/README.md

 # Smart contracts

-A collection of all major smart contracts to speed up the development process. a
+A collection of all major smart contracts to speed up the development process.
+More coming soon
 ## Table of Contents

 - [Medical Records](#medical-records)